 Access DC's world-class infrastructure and resilience leadership

 Washington, DC features the infrastructure of a major, cosmopolitan, interconnected urban city.
 As one of the most connected cities in the globe, DC is a leader in resilience, smart cities, and data infrastructure.
-Amazon and DC could work in partnership to advance these initiatives to make them even more impactful.

 A robust multi-modal transportation network